-The Company has initially estimated the total allocable purchase price consideration to be \$16.5 million.
-The initial purchase price estimate is comprised of \$11.3 million in cash paid and \$5.2 million of Company common stock issued at closing.
+The Company's total allocable purchase price consideration was \$16.8 million.
+The purchase price was comprised of \$11.6 million in cash paid and \$5.2 million of Company common stock issued at closing.
 The Company incurred approximately \$0.6 million in transaction costs, which were expensed when incurred.

-The Company has estimated the allocation of the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):
+The Company allocated the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):

-Acquired tangible assets \$ 3.9
+Acquired tangible assets \$ 3.8

 Acquired intangible assets 4.4

-Liabilities assumed (1.0)
+Liabilities assumed (1.1)

-Goodwill 9.2
+Goodwill 9.7

-Total purchase price \$ 16.5
+Total purchase price \$ 16.8